 Shooter near Wisconsin middle school "neutralized," officials report, with no injuries to anyone inside

-MOUNT HOREB, Wis. — School officials say that an active shooter was "neutralized" at a middle school west of Madison, Wisconsin, Wednesday morning, with no reported injuries to those inside the school.
+MOUNT HOREB, Wis. — Officials say that a school shooting threat was "neutralized" at a middle school west of Madison, Wisconsin, Wednesday morning, with no reported injuries to those inside the school.

+Shortly after 11 a.m., school officials posted on social media that an active shooter had appeared on the school's campus.
+The county's emergency management reported the suspect had a rifle.

 "There's just a bunch of police officers that kept like knocking on the door and making sure that it was barricaded, and our (substitute teacher) that we had was by the door ready," one witness told CBS News.
 "We're all just sitting there crying and texting our parents."